percona/postgres/contrib/pg_tde/documentation/docs/how-to/enforcement.md

 ### 1. Use pg_tde.enforce_encryption

 The [`pg_tde.enforce_encryption`](../variables.md/#pg_tdeenforce_encryption) option automatically encrypts new tables as they are created.
 This removes the risk of sensitive information being accidentally exposed because it was not encrypted.

-### 2. Use encrypted tablespaces exclusively

-Create and configure databases/tables to use encrypted tablespaces only.
-Use permissions or DDL policies to block unencrypted usage.